fusterma/JUAS2024/Tutorials2024.md

 Questions:

+1. Define a FODO cell with the parameters below.
+Then, define a proton beam with a total energy, $E_{tot}$, of 2 GeV.
+Activate the sequence and compute the periodic linear optics functions with the twiss MAD-X command.
+Then, plot the $\beta$-functions.
+If you found a maximum $\beta$-function around 460 m you succeeded!

-1. Define a FODO cell with:
+   FODO cell specifications:

       - the length of the cell, $L_{cell}$ = 100 m,
       - two quadrupoles, one focusing (FQ) and another one defocusing (DQ), of 5 m long ($L_{q}$),